luisfontes19/vscode-swissknife/README.md

 ![Banner](data/swissknife_banner.png)

 Swissknife is the developers' toolbox.
 It provides a set of features (we call them scripts) to convert data in the editor, like converting to hex, base64 or to generate new data like current timestamps or random strings, etc.

 ## Main Features

-* Generators and converters available in the form of scripts
+* Multiple generators and converters available in the form of scripts
-* Code Screenshot
-* Extendable with custom scripts
+* Extensible with custom scripts
 * Local webserver with request logging
 * File Explorer decorators (and custom decorators)
 * Generate pretty, framed screenshots of the code
 * Right click on a line to copy file relative path with line number ("Copy file path with line")
+* Notes/Comments per file line and reporting

 ![Demo](data/demo.gif)